Rool Svelte

 // Package typesimport type { Rool, ReactiveChannel, ReactiveConversationHandle, ReactiveObject, ReactiveWatch, WatchOptions, ReactiveChannelList } from '@rool-dev/svelte';

-// Re-exported from @rool-dev/sdkimport type { RoolClient, RoolClientConfig, RoolChannel, RoolSpace, RoolSpaceInfo, RoolObject, RoolObjectStat, RoolUserRole, ConnectionState, ChannelInfo, Conversation, ConversationInfo, CurrentUser, Interaction, FindObjectsOptions, PromptOptions, CreateObjectOptions, UpdateObjectOptions, FieldType, FieldDef, CollectionDef, SpaceSchema, SpaceMember, UserResult, PublishedExtensionInfo, PublishExtensionOptions, ExtensionManifest, FindExtensionsOptions,} from '@rool-dev/svelte';Examples
+// Re-exported from @rool-dev/sdkimport type { RoolClient, RoolClientConfig, RoolChannel, RoolSpace, RoolSpaceInfo, RoolObject, RoolObjectStat, RoolUserRole, ConnectionState, ChannelInfo, Conversation, ConversationInfo, CurrentUser, Interaction, FindObjectsOptions, PromptOptions, CreateObjectOptions, UpdateObjectOptions, MoveObjectOptions, FieldType, FieldDef, CollectionDef, SpaceSchema, SpaceMember, UserResult, PublishedExtensionInfo, PublishExtensionOptions, ExtensionManifest, FindExtensionsOptions,

 - soft-sql — SQL-style natural language queries with live tool call progress